raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 --- /task ---

 The code only says to turn the LED on and off when the button is being pressed.
-However, as long as the button is pressed those instructions repeat themselves and as a result the LED flash.
+However, as long as the button is pressed those instructions repeat themselves and as a result the LED will flash.

 The last LED instruction is to `turn LED 4 off`{:class="block3extensions"}.
 Therefore, the LED will always be off when the button is not  pressed.